How we collect information about you and how that information may be used

 PCNs are built on the core of current primary care services and enable greater provision of proactive, personalised, coordinated and more integrated health and social care.

-We are members of Holt Park PCN along with Ireland Wood Surgery and Fieldhead Surgery. our PCN works in close association with neighbouring Woodsley PCN.
+We are members of Holt Park PCN along with Ireland Wood Surgery.
+Our PCN works in close association with neighbouring Woodsley PCN.

 This arrangement means that practices within the same PCN may share data with other practices within the PCN, for the purpose of patient care (such as extended hours appointments and other services), Each practice within the PCN is part of a stringent data sharing agreement that means that all patient data shared is treated with the same obligations of confidentiality and data security.